STAT545-UBC/STAT545-UBC-original-website/cm001_course-intro-sw-install-account-signup.md

 I will use the [\@STAT545](https://twitter.com/STAT545) Twitter account to make micro-announcements, share interesting links, and facilitate a conversation amongst ourselves __in public__.

-In class, we'll talk about Twitter, its scholarly use, and privacy.
+In class, we talk about Twitter, its scholarly use, and privacy.
 Some relevant links:

   * [Disposable Twitter Accounts for Classroom Use](http://chronicle.com/blogs/profhacker/disposable-twitter-accounts-for-classroom-use/40145) from ProfHacker on the Chronicle of Higher Education
     -  Good quote: "I strongly encourage you to create a disposable account if for any reason you prefer not to share your personal account for classroom activities."